 A provider fitting this description should have 2 records per active time span, one for each group/entity they are affiliated with.
 Each group/entity would have its own separate record as well.

-Entity, Group or Office in one location
+Entity, Group or Office in one location.

-An entity fitting this description should have one record per active time span.
+An entity fitting this description should have 1 record per active time span.
 All affiliated entities, or providers that could be linked or rolled up to these entities, groups or offices, would each have their own records.

-Entity, Group or Office in two locations
+Entity, Group or Office in two locations,

-An entity fitting this description should have two records per active time span, one for each location.
+An entity fitting this description should have 2records per active time span, one for each location.
 All affiliated entities, or providers that could be linked or rolled up to these entities, groups or offices, would each have their own records.
-If these affiliated entities and providers are associated with just one of the locations, they would have one corresponding record.
-If they are affiliated with each of the parent entity’s locations, they should have one record for each location, similar to example 3.
+If these affiliated entities and providers are associated with just one of the locations, they would have 1 corresponding record.
+If they are affiliated with each of the parent entity’s locations, they should have 1record for each location, similar to example 3.

-Billing organizations
+Billing Organizations.

-An entity that shows up in the claims file in the Billing Provider element should also have a corresponding provider record.
-Medical Billing Associates, Inc. should have one record for each location and identifier it bills under as determined by the claims file.
+An entity that shows up in the claims file in the Billing Provider element should also have 1 corresponding provider record.
+Medical Billing Associates, Inc. should have 1record for each location and identifier it bills as determined by the claims file.

-Integrated Delivery Systems
+Integrated Delivery Systems.

-Each of these types of organizations should have their own record if the carrier has a contract with those entities.
+Each of these types of organizations should have their own (1) record if the carrier has a contract with those entities.
 All entities, groups or providers affiliated with the Organization should have the Provider ID of this entity in the Provider Affiliation element.
 Entities meeting a description similar to an Integrated Delivery System should show up one time in the provider file.